thanhson0514/github-finder/README.md

 # Github Finder

-## Description: App build with ReactJS and use Api github so find information users
+## Description: App build with ReactJS and use github api so find information users

 ### download project
 * Install